Send a letter to Minister Wilkinson and Minister McKenna.

 This unique population faces serious threats to its survival, including dwindling stocks of salmon – the whales’ preferred source of food.
 Other threats include contamination, as well as physical and acoustic disturbance caused by vessel traffic.

 Only 75 Southern Resident killer whales remain in our waters.1

 If we want this species to survive, we cannot afford further losses.

 That is why we are asking you to call on the government to take immediate steps to protect Southern Resident killer whales.

-When an at-risk species faces imminent threats to its survival or recovery, Minister of Fisheries and Oceans Dominic LeBlanc and Minister of Environment and Climate Change Catherine McKenna have the power to recommend special protections under the Species at Risk Act using an emergency order.
+When an at-risk species faces imminent threats to its survival or recovery, Minister of Fisheries and Oceans Jonathan Wilkinson and Minister of Environment and Climate Change Catherine McKenna have the power to recommend special protections under the Species at Risk Act using an emergency order.

 Please, contact the Ministers and urge them to take this important step towards protecting these orcas for generations to come.

-Call on Minister LeBlanc and Minister McKenna to protect Southern Resident killer whales.
+Call on Minister Wilkinson and Minister McKenna to protect Southern Resident killer whales.

 Take action and protect the orcas.

 In January, Ecojustice and our partners issued a call to the federal government, asking it to take action to protect the Southern Resident killer whales.
 Now, we need your help.